Quickstart

-- GitHub repository with Terraform configurations
+- A GitHub repository with Terraform code.

-- GitHub Actions enabled
+- GitHub Actions enabled.

-Create .tf-branch-deploy.yml in your repository root:
+Create .tf-branch-deploy.yml at the repository root:

 default-environment: dev